-Plumbers and heating installers can develop these symptoms as they come into direct contact with substances commonly used on site.
+Tradespeople can develop these symptoms as they come into direct contact with substances commonly used on site.
 If you are immersing your hands in liquids, or getting them splashed on a regular basis then your hands may suffer.
 Contact with contaminated tools or surfaces can also lead to harmful substances landing on the skin, causing a problem.

 Avoid, Protect and Check

 The HSE advises workers to use the ‘APC’ approach when it comes to looking after your hands, which stands for Avoid, Protect and Check.
 Logically therefore, you should avoid direct contact between unprotected hands and substances, products and wet work where this is sensible and practical.
 You should also protect the skin, as avoiding contact will not always be possible.
 Remember to check your hands for the first signs of red, dry or itchy skin.

 For some people, gloves might be the answer.
 There are many jobs, however, where gloves are simply not suitable.
 And for some heating installers, the gloves themselves can cause problems.
 Uriticaria can be a reaction to gloves and can cause an almost immediate raised, itchy rash that can also cause tingling and burning.
 Thus, when gloves cannot be used, quick removal of the irritants is yet again the only solution.